On the Type IIb solutions to mean curvature flow: Abstract

 \section{Abstract}

-In this paper we study the Type IIb mean curvature flow for which has the smooth solution exists for all $t> 0$ and satisfies $\sup\limits_{M^n\times (0,+\infty)}t|A|^2=\infty$, where $A(\cdot,t)$ is the second fundamental form.
-We prove that the long-time solution to mean curvature flow for entire graphs satisfying certain conditions could be Type IIb.
-Our results lead us to getting the nontrivial examples for the Type IIb mean curvature flow.
-In order to prove the main theorems, we extend Andrews' noncollapsing theorem to noncompact case.
-As the application, we also show that the limit of suitable rescaling sequence for mean-convex Type IIb mean curvature flow satisfying $\delta$-Andrews' noncollapsing condition is translating soliton.
+In this paper we study the Type IIb mean curvature flow.
+We first prove that if the convex entire graph $(y,u(|y|))$ over $\mathbb{R}^n$, $n\geq 2$, satisfying there exist positive constants $\epsilon$, $c$ and $N$ such that $ u'(r)\geq c r^{\epsilon} $ for $r\geq N$, the longtime solution to mean curvature flow with initial data $(y,u(|y|))$ must be Type IIb.
+We also study the asymptotic behavior of Type IIb mean curvature flow and show that the limit of suitable rescaling sequence for mean-convex Type IIb mean curvature flow satisfying $\delta$-Andrews' noncollapsing condition is translating soliton.